 Here's how foreign-owned LLCs can apply for an EIN, ranked by speed:

-According to the IRS Taxpayer Advocate Service, the EIN process "can be marred by delays, technical glitches, and inconsistent procedures."
+IRS Taxpayer Advocate Service, the EIN process "can be marred by delays, technical glitches, and inconsistent procedures."
 That's why we recommend the phone method for fastest results.

 The phone application is the fastest method for foreign LLC owners.
 Here's exactly how to do it: